Program

 Scaling GovTech requires capital, confidence and institutional alignment.
 This session explores how blended finance, impact metrics and public-private partnerships can reduce investment risk and create conditions for sustainable growth in GovTech markets.

-• Igor Lys, Founder of Government Tomorrow Forum and of Gambit advisory agency
+• Igor Lys, Founder, Government Tomorrow Forum and Founder of Gambit Advisory

-• Pedro Tavares, Co-Founder and CEO of GovHorizon; Former Secretary of State for Justice, Portugal
+• Pedro Tavares, Co-Founder and CEO, GovHorizon; Former Secretary of State for Justice, Portugal

 11:25-12:15